-Not many people receive stacks of unsolicited gifts on their birthdays, or whose address the Royal Mail does not need to know.
+Not many people receive sacks of unsolicited gifts on their birthdays, or whose address the Royal Mail does not need to know.
 “Stirling Moss, England” has been known to reach him.
 Presents, many simple and hand-made, regularly turn up, sent in tribute to a man who has simply, and not entirely as a result of his own efforts since his early retirement, become an icon.

 When Churchill was asked how it felt to be eighty-five, he replied: “considering the alternative, wonderful.”
 It is the kind of crass question which demands an ironic answer, but the reason for its being posed was that Churchill was one of the most important men of his generation, and in a sporting context, so is Stirling Moss.

 Why is he important?
 Well, he occupies centre-stage in our interests because of a bemusing variety of characteristics.
 He was a professional, always, but believed he needed an edge to succeed, despite the opinions of those around him that he did not require special brakes, the latest cylinder head, this chassis, those shock absorbers.
 Those who know say this was merely a manifestation of a lack of self-confidence on his part and that, with cruel irony, he matured years in a tiny space of time after he crashed.
 In a sense, Moss was right; progress is all, but so were they.
-The truth can only be examined in retrospect.
+The truth can be examined only in retrospect.

-Because we adore this sport, we know the view of those who know is probably true, and while the realisation makes us blush for our own lower-fourth enthusiasm for anything with five wheels and an engine, it does not stop us marvelling at a man who did more by example to make this country aware of its own shortcomings than anyone else in sport, except arguably Denis Compton.
+Because we adore this sport, we know the view of those who know is probably true, and while the realisation makes us blush for our own lower-fburth enthusiasm fbr anything with five wheels and an engine, it does not stop us marvelling at a man who did more by example to make this country aware of its own shortcomings than anyone else in sport, except arguably Denis Compton.

 For this is what sports stars do, and Stirling, like Compton, was undeniably a star.
 He exuded an air of being in control, even if he wasn’t.
-Like Compton, he appeared to have all the time in the world to do his job and his audience, beset by the difficulties of economic crisis, rationing and post-war gloom, applauded him.
+Like Compton, he appeared to have all the time in the world to do his job and his audience, beset by the difficulties of economic crisis, rationing and postwar gloom, applauded him.
 He was the boy wonder, beloved of fiction and rare at any level.

 Despite his competitive nature, he was capable of great acts of sportsmanship; his support of Mike Hawthorn at the stewards’ enquiry in Portugal in 1958 is the best-known example, (although there are others) because it probably cost him the World Championship.
 His unsolicited sense of charity in buying and equipping an adapted van for a polio victim represented an even more radical attempt to level the playing field.